 Bezar earned his undergraduate degree from Bates College, where he was on the varsity baseball team.
 He received a master’s degree in engineering from the University of Massachusetts and his law degree from the Temple University Beasley School of Law.
 Bezar is a Robert Conwell Society contributor to the law school.
 He is on the executive committee of the Temple Law Alumni Association and recently received the TLAA Diversity Leadership Award.

 Bezar is on the Board of Directors of the Juvenile Law Center, that nation’s oldest non-profit law firm for children, and the Temple Law Alumni Association.
-He has been on the board of directors and advisory councils of a number of other professional organizations, including the Philadelphia Bar Association, the Philadelphia South Asian Bar Association, the South Asian Bar Association of North America (past president), the Pennsylvania Association for Justice, and the Philadelphia Trial Lawyers Association.
+He has been on the boards of directors and advisory councils of a number of other professional organizations, including the Philadelphia Bar Association, the Philadelphia South Asian Bar Association, the South Asian Bar Association of North America (past president), the Pennsylvania Association for Justice, the Philadelphia Trial Lawyers Association and, most recently, Community Legal Services and Philadelphia Legal Assistance.
 He has served as co-chair for the Philadelphia Bar Association Medical Legal Committee.
 In July 2016, Bezar was named by Philadelphia Mayor James Kenney to be a member of the Commission on Asian American Affairs.

 Bezar is also active in the community as a member of Philadelphia Volunteers for the Indigent and a volunteer for Ronald McDonald House.

 Bezar is a seven-time marathon runner, including a participant in the Boston Marathon.
 In 2013, he finished the race only seconds before terrorists’ bombs exploded near the finish line.
 Bezar felt the ground shake beneath his feet but was uninjured.
 He returned the following year to run the race again.